Santa Fe, New Mexico, USA travel guide

 Best Time to Visit Santa Fe, New Mexico, USA

-Late Spring (April-May) for pleasant temperatures, blooming desert flora, and fewer crowds before the summer rush.
+Late Spring (April-May): Enjoy warm days and cool nights, perfect for outdoor activities and fewer crowds before the summer rush.

 Getting Around Santa Fe, New Mexico, USA